 One of the sources of carbon dioxide is a flue gas.
 Flue gas is generated from the machinery that produces heat energy from the organic fuels.
-In most countries, the technology of carbon dioxide/ CO2 capture from flue gas was not adopted in to the chemical and manufacturing sectors.
-Industrial growth in developing countries worries the environmentalist about the mass of flue gas generation and release into atmosphere without any treatment.
-In this situation, there is demand for an improvement in the technology that meets the low cost operation requirements of the companies who do not want to spend much money on the treatment process).
+In most countries, the technology of carbon dioxide/ CO2 capture from flue gas was not adopted into the chemical and manufacturing sectors.
+Industrial growth in developing countries worries the environmentalist about the mass of flue gas generation and release into the atmosphere without any treatment.
+In this situation, there is demand for an improvement in the technology that meets the low-cost operation requirements of the companies (who do not want to spend much money on the treatment process).

 - Eliminating the regeneration pumps and column from the process.

 - Avoiding the large liquid storage tanks.